-The next two decades brought stability and steady growth to the church.
-Based on this growth, a new brick sanctuary was constructed in 1977.
-Ten years later, the education wing was remodeled and a fellowship hall was constructed.
-The 1990s brought on more growth with average worship attendance growing from 65 to 150 people.
-The annual budget doubled in this time period and the church moved to two worship services.
-In 2004, the church adopted a new constitution and moved to elder leadership.
-In 2007, the church completed a new facility and moved into its current location on Highway 84.
-The current leadership, elders and staff, are thrilled to add a new chapter to our storied history and continue to support the vision of Harris Creek as we “seek the welfare of the city” together.
+The next two decades brought stability and slow, but steady, growth to the church.
+Based on this growth, a new brick sanctuary was constructed in 1977 on the original site of the first church building.
+The 1990s brought on more growth with the average worship attendance growing from 65 to 150 people.
+The annual budget doubled in this time period, as well, and the church moved to two worship services.
+In 2004, the church felt led to, once again, imagine where God was calling them in the future.
+These discussions led to even larger changes that truly shaped what Harris Creek is today.

 Through a number of conversations, the church adopted a new constitution and moved to an elder model of leadership.
 In 2007, Harris Creek made another big move by building a new facility and moving from its historic location to the current location of our Sunwest Campus on Highway 84.
 Over the past few years, the church has experienced rapid growth, which meant undergoing additional changes.
 In 2011, Harris Creek launched the Downtown Campus in the heart of Waco marking the move to a multi-site approach to ministry.